 3. Ditch the paper & pen and get with a program

 One of the biggest steps you can take to increasing your profitability is putting your administration on auto-pilot.
 The first step is taking the leap from paper and pen to a tour and activity operator software like Rezgo.
-The next step is simplifying your offerings in order to avoid things like “schedule clash”, offering many tours on the same schedule but only ever being able to offer one.
-Simplifying your offerings doesn’t mean decreasing the value of your offerings.
 The easier it is for your customers to book and pay with you online, the less administration you need to worry about.
-Remember that according to Google, 86% of travelers plan their travel online, so making sure you are online and can be found is a big plus.
+The next step is finding a way to stand out from the crowd.
+Remember that according to Google, 86% of travelers plan their travel online, so making sure you are online and stand out are big pluses.

 At the end of the day, you won’t know what money you’re leaving on the table if you don’t try to change things up.
 You can always make small incremental improvements in your business in order to increase your profitability.
-Just remember, that you need to put some metrics in place in order to measure your success.
-Don’t be discouraged if you don’t see results right away, a profitable business takes time to build and grow, you’re in this for the long term.
+Just remember that you need to put some metrics in place in order to measure your success.
+Don’t be discouraged if you don’t see results right away.
+A profitable business takes time to build and grow, and you’re in this for the long term.